Last updated: 21 June 2026

 additional billing or identity verification.

-If required authentication is not completed successfully, the payment or order may not be completed.
+If required authentication is not completed successfully, payment and order submission may fail.

 A payment may fail or be declined because of: